dh2/angular-basics/egghead-angular/README.md

 ## Video 5
 Added in the event listener from child to parent.
 Didn't have to do anything extra on this one.
 I did pass just the string so my typing is a bit different.

+## Video 6
+Decided to go with stronger typing than given in the tutorial.
+Had to update a couple of other files and create the `Habit` interface as well.
+Decided to put that in with the `HabitService` that was created with this step.

+Angular 18 didn't immediately give access to the ` | async` as mentioned in the video so I went ahead and took a shot at using the `OnDestroy` interface and how I might manage the subscriptions.
+Will be interesting to see if this bites me later on in the tutorial if/when the form gets unmounted.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.